Professional singing lessons in St Helens

 Vocal Skills Studio

-Andy's main teaching base is a modern, custom-built studio in Alexandra Business Park in West Park, St Helens.
+Andy's teaching base is a modern, custom-built studio in Alexandra Business Park in West Park, St Helens.
 Overlooking the landscaped gardens and fountains, the studio is light, airy and spacious.
 It is totally soundproofed and fully equipped to record your lessons.

 Formerly Pilkingtons Glass head office, this grade 2-listed building is possibly the most iconic in the North West of England.